ugiacoman/inpatient_payment_summary/README.md

 2. Let's create the database by running `$ createdb mapbox_db`

-3. Next, run `$ python setup.py`.
-This will create tables and populate them with the data downloaded.
-Follow the onscreen instructions.
+3. Next, run `$ python manage.py db migrate`.
+This will create tables with alembic migration control.

+4. Now, run `$ python manage.py db upgrade`.
+This will apply the changes.

+5. To add the data let's now run `$ python setup.py`.
+Then go through steps 3 and 4 again.

 ## PSQL Cheatsheet